gaurab-7/AL-Programming/README.md

-This is a project created only for me to learn AL language for business central.
+This is a project created by me during the process of learning AL language for business central.
 Thank you.